Bibo1604/CarDealer/README.md

 # Car Dealer Project

-This project is about managing all the Car Dealer.
-The users can write a review of a car dealer.
+This project is about managing all the Car Dealers.

 ## Project Breakdown